alex/what-happens-when/README.rst

   contains CSS rules with selectors and objects corresponding CSS grammar.
 * A CSS parser can be top-down or bottom-up when a specific parser generator is used.
+* Parser Variants: Depending on the requirements and implementation, a CSS parser can adopt either a top-down or bottom-up approach.
+This choice is often influenced by the specific parser generator utilized in the system.
+Both approaches offer distinct advantages and may be selected based on factors such as performance, complexity, and ease of implementation.

 Page Rendering
 --------------